arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 First, provision your Opta™ device on your Arduino IoT Cloud space.
 To do this, navigate to **Devices** and then click on the **ADD DEVICE** button:

-The Setup Device pop-up window will appear, navigate into **AUTOMATIC** and select the **Arduino board** option:
+The Setup Device pop-up window will appear.
+Navigate into **AUTOMATIC** and select the **Arduino board** option:

 After a while, your Opta™ device should be discovered by the Arduino IoT Cloud, as shown below:

 Click the **CONFIGURE** button, give your device a name, and select the type of network connection.
 In this example, we will use a Wi-Fi® connection; you can also use an Ethernet connection with your device.
-Your Opta™ will be configured to securely communicate with the Arduino IoT Cloud; this process can take a while.
+Your Opta™ will be configured to communicate securely with the Arduino IoT Cloud; this process can take a while.

 Once your Opta™ has been configured, let's create a "Thing" to test the connection between your board and the Arduino IoT Cloud.
 Navigate into **Things** and select the **CREATE THING** button; give your thing a name.

 Navigate into **Associate Device** and click the **Select Device** button.
 Select your Opta™ device and associate it with your "Thing."
 Then, navigate into **Network** and click the **Configure** button; enter your network credentials.

-The project is now ready to add some variables to your "Thing"; navigate into **Cloud Variables** and click the **ADD VARIABLE** button.
+The project is ready to add variables to your "Thing"; navigate into **Cloud Variables** and click the **ADD VARIABLE** button.

 Add one variable with the following characteristics: